AlanjRichardson/kinghorninformationsources.github.io/README.md

 # Kinghorn Information Sources

 This repository hosts the Kinghorn Information Sources website, maintained by Alan Richardson.

-The site documents the people, places, industries, and social history of Kinghorn through text, photographs, and curated archival material.
+The site brings together material on the people, places, industries, natural history, old maps, and everyday life of Kinghorn, using text, photographs, and archival sources built up over many years.

+It is intended as a long-term, independent historical record rather than a general-purpose blog or wiki.

-The site is published using GitHub Pages and is intentionally static, lightweight, and preservation-focused.
+The site is published using GitHub Pages and is intentionally static and lightweight, with an emphasis on longevity, clarity, and ease of maintenance.

 ------------------------------------------------------------